brndnmtthws/brndn-io/content/posts/how-i-lost-7m/index.md

 positions.
 I was playing a game I didn't fully understand with stakes I couldn't afford to lose.

-The numbers tell the story with brutal efficiency:

 On June 18, 2021, my Interactive Brokers account showed $5.1 million.

 ![Interactive Brokers account balance on June 18, 2021: $5.1 million](1.png)